benhodgson87/animate.scss/README.md

 #### Optional Modules

 All of the animations are optional, and easily switched on and off using Sass variables.
-This should result in smaller end file sizes, if you only the modules you are using.
+This should result in smaller end file sizes, by only enabling the modules you are using.

 You can also override individual module level options and enable every module